Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 Juli 2025 06.29.03 UTC
+- WIB: Kamis, 24 Juli 2025 09.26.16 UTC
-- WITA: Kamis, 24 Juli 2025 07.29.03 UTC
+- WITA: Kamis, 24 Juli 2025 10.26.16 UTC
-- WIT: Kamis, 24 Juli 2025 08.29.03 UTC
+- WIT: Kamis, 24 Juli 2025 11.26.16 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

 Kategori: inspirational